neuecc/Utf8Json/README.md

-Utf8Json - JSON Serializer for C#
+Utf8Json - Fast JSON Serializer for C#
 ===
 // TODO: badge

-Definitely Fastest and Zero Allocation JSON Serializer, this serializer only focus on performance of serialize/deserialize to UTF8 binary.
+Definitely Fastest and Zero Allocation JSON Serializer for C#(.NET, .NET Core, Unity and Xamarin), this serializer only focus on performance of serialize/deserialize to UTF8 binary.
 And I adopt the same architecture as the fastest binary serializer, [MessagePack for C#](https://github.com/neuecc/MessagePack-CSharp) that I've developed.

 // TODO:graph